 - Legumes

-Depending on how many seed packages are there in one category, I may subdivide them into plant varieties.
-For example cabbage, broccoli, cauliflower, and kohlrabi.
+Depending on the number of seed packages in one category, I may subdivide them into plant varieties, such as cabbage, broccoli, cauliflower, and kohlrabi.

-Then I hold the main- and subcategories together with a rubber band.
-I know, it is not fancy and not even really pretty, but it sure works.
-I like that I can take one package bundle and work on it without bringing all the seeds up.
+Then, I hold the main and subcategories together with a rubber band.
+I know it is not fancy or even really pretty, but it sure works.
+I like that I can take one package and work on it without bringing all the seeds up.

-If using seed organizers such as Photo Storage Craft keeper, the separate cases have the same function as the rubber band in my system.
+If you use seed organizers such as Photo Storage Craft Keeper, the separate cases have the same function as the rubber band in my system.

 Storring the seed bundels